Skip to content

 lnms config:set snmp.exec_timeout 1200 # execution time limit in seconds

-NOTE: timeout is the time to wait for an answer and exec_timeout is the max time to run a query.
+NOTE: timeout is the time to wait for an answer. exec_timeout is the maximum time for a query.

 poller/snmp